Curb: Integral gutter

 Curbs with integral gutters are used where better hydraulic flow performance is needed.
 However, this places a longitudinal joint (parallel to the direction of travel) near where bicyclists often ride.
 If the main roadway and gutter settle differently over time, the vertical edge that develops at the joint can cause a hazard for bicyclists.

 Paint

-Curbs are in some places painted to increase visibility or mark a special street side.
+In some places curbs are painted to increase visibility or mark a special street side.

 Auto racing curbs

 In auto racing, curbs are flat curbstones lining the corners or chicanes of racing tracks.
 They are often painted red and white, and are intended to prevent unauthorized short-cuts and keep the racers safely on the track.
 Although they are not considered part of the racing track, drivers sometimes "ride the curbs" in order to maintain momentum and gain a time advantage in cornering.

 Cultural identifiers

 In certain parts of the world, curb design signifies cultural association.
 For example, in countries of the former Portuguese Empire, such as Brazil, curbs are often distinctively decorated (along with the footpaths more broadly) in a style known as Portuguese pavement, marking a clear link to Portugal, where the style originated.
 More explicitly, curbstones can be painted (by official sanction or otherwise) to stress an identity or ideology; for instance, in Northern Ireland, curbstones are frequently painted in communities to identify a religious/political affiliation – typically either red, white, and blue for Unionist/Loyalist areas, and green, white, and orange for Nationalist areas.